giugiu21/Project_IG-Plants/README.md

 The plant is composed of a stem, leaves and an orchid-like flower.

 The environment changes according to the selected mode.
-During the day, the scene is brighter and warmer.
+Day mode: the scene is brighter and warmer, with the presence of a butterfly.
-At night, the lighting becomes darker and fireflies appear.
+Night mode: the lighting becomes darker and fireflies appear, the butterfly is still present.
-During storm mode, rain starts falling, the wind becomes stronger, the ground becomes wet, puddles appear, and lightning temporarily illuminates the scene.
+Storm mode: rain starts falling, the wind becomes stronger, butterfly disappears the ground becomes visually wet with puddles, and lightning strikes randomly.

-Most objects in the project are generated procedurally instead of being imported as external 3D models.
-This allows the scene to be lightweight and fully controlled through code.

 ---